What is Plaque Psoriasis? | Otezla® (apremilast)

 This information shouldn’t be used to compare the efficacy or safety of these treatments.
 You and your doctor should work together to decide which treatment is right for you.

 It’s more common than you think!
-Plaque psoriasis affects more than 8 million people in the US
+Psoriasis affects more than 8 million people in the US

 Plaque psoriasis affects more than 8 million people in the US